edamame-maru/rust-quad/README.md

 If you're running Windows, download and run the installer, [rustup-init.exe](https://static.rust-lang.org/rustup/dist/i686-pc-windows-gnu/rustup-init.exe) and then follow the on-screen instructions.
 You may need to restart your terminal session to refresh your PATH and other environment variables.

 #### Standalone installers and Source code
-If you want to build the Rust toolchain from source code, want an offline installation, prefer a more platform-integrated, graphicall installer on Windows, or want to install Rust on a different system, visit [this official website](https://forge.rust-lang.org/infra/other-installation-methods.html), or [the official landing page](https://www.rust-lang.org/tools/install).
+If you want to build the Rust toolchain from source code, want an offline installation, prefer a more platform-integrated, graphical installer on Windows, or want to install Rust on a different system, visit [this official website](https://forge.rust-lang.org/infra/other-installation-methods.html), or [the official landing page](https://www.rust-lang.org/tools/install).

 ### Getting the source code
 Clone this repository or download the [zip file](https://github.com/edamame-maru/rust-quad/archive/refs/heads/main.zip).
 If you downloaded the zip file, make sure you extract the archive.
 Then, in the project folder, ```rust-quad```, run: